 - Click Browse > Find the supplied "wplattice.wordpress.2012-04-05.xml" located within the main folder

 B) Uploading Portfolio & Blog Post Images:

-- No messing around with copy/pasting URL's for images, this theme makes it so easy to add unlimited photos to your posts:
+- Portfolio: No messing around with copy/pasting URL's for images, this theme makes it so easy to add unlimited photos to your listings:

 - Open up a post

 - Click Add Media button

 - Click Upload